This Must be Paradise: A Prelude to Ubud

 Artists Walter Spies and Rudolf Bonnet found sanctuary in Campuhan, where they created and collaborated with Balinese people in houses that still stand today.
 The house of Maestro I Gusti Nyoman Lempad, which has been turned into a museum, is also located at this blending meeting place.

 Today, Campuhan still serves as a place where cultures blend through events, establishments, and ideas.
 As new outside influences find a place in the area, tourism opens its arms to accommodate them.
-The bridge connects places, but it also connects people and what they bring to Ubud and Bali.
+The bridge connects places, but it also connects people and what they bring to prelude Ubud and Bali.

 From Campuhan, we move to Penestanan, another place with a mingling spirit through locations like Arie Smit’s house, where he lived in the 1960s.
 Through the tool of art, the painter spread his knowledge to the Balinese, leading to the creation of an expressive movement called the Young Artists.